What You Should Know About Corneal Transplant Surgeryin Boston, MA

 These surgeries are like all other surgeries.
 They have a risk that you could contract an infection or experience hemorrhaging.
 The main thing that we have to worry about is your body rejecting the donated cornea.
 This is when your immune system recognizes the transplanted material as a foreign object and starts to fight it.
 By closely monitoring a patient after a corneal transplant surgery, the physician can manage any signs of rejection by administering eye drops or oral medications.

-What Happens After Corneal Transplant Surgery?
+What Happens After Corneal Transplant Surgery In Boston?

 Before the procedure, your technician gives you anesthesia and a sedative.
 This will make it so that you do not experience any pain during the surgery.
 After the anesthesia wears off, you will be able to go home.
 You will keep an eye patch over the eye so that it is safe and remains clean.